hasenbanck/toa/libtoa/README.md

 Library to compress & decompress TOA files (.toa).

+**Note: The TOA format is currently in draft mode (v0.7) and not yet frozen.
+The specification may change in future versions.**

 ## Acknowledgement

 - The lzma code is a hard copy of the lzma-rust crate of it's LZMA and BCJ / Delta code (Apache 2 license).